Cho Oyu Frequently Asked Questions

 How much money should I bring?

-As soon as you get to Kathmandu you will need your visa fee ($100 for climbers, $40 for trekkers) and then at the hotel we will collect your Sherpa tip pool contribution (we suggest $400 per person).
+EXTRA MONEY TO BRING: As soon as you get to Kathmandu you will need your Nepal visa fee ($50 for single entry 15 day visa) and then at the hotel we will collect your Sherpa tip pool contribution (climbers=$500, trekkers=$300) and the Tibet Visa Fee ($200).

-I prefer cash, but you will probably also want to bring a credit card too, but remember that you will likely get hit by your bank with 3% fees on foreign credit card purchases.
-If you plan to use your credit card you should call your bank and let them know you will be traveling abroad, otherwise using it might trigger a fraud alert on your account which results in your card getting turned off.
+You will probably also want to bring a credit card too, but remember that you will likely get hit with 4% fees on foreign credit card purchases.
+If you plan to use your credit card, you should call your bank and let them know you will be traveling abroad, otherwise using it might trigger a fraud alert on your account which results in your card getting turned off.

 How does the tip pool work?